armbrustlab/MarPRISM/README.md

 #substitute exampleDataset.csv in MarPRISM.ipynb for one of the above datasets.
 conda deactivate
 ```
+Output:
-This will output exampleDataset_trophicPredictions.csv with the trophic predictions for each taxonomic bin and sample pair that have ≥70% eukaryote core transcribed genes expressed.
+   `exampleDataset_trophicPredictions.csv` which contains the trophic predictions for each taxonomic bin and sample pair that have ≥70% eukaryote core transcribed genes expressed.

 Then we excluded trophic predictions for taxonomic bins not identified at the species level, and taxonomic bins that were not identified as protists.

-## **Model development**

-After removing contaminated and low-sequence transcriptomes, we conducted feature selection using mean decrease in accuracy to identify the feature Pfams essential for model performance.

-1. **Feature selection**
-   - Training dataset is unbalanced, more phototrophic transcriptomes than heterotrophic and mixotrophic transcriptomes.
-   - To address this, phototrophic transcriptomes were randomly undersampled to create four more balanced datasets:
-     - Number of phototrophic transcriptomes = 50, 80, 100, 120
-     - Mixotrophic and heterotrophic transcriptomes were included in full.
+Then we excluded predictions that are mixed.

+## **How to run feature selection**

    - Datasets with undersampled phototrophic transcriptomes can be found [here](https://zenodo.org/uploads/14518902).
         -    `Field_training_contamLowSeqsRemoved_50phototrophic.csv`
         -    `Field_training_contamLowSeqsRemoved_80phototrophic.csv`
         -    `Field_training_contamLowSeqsRemoved_100phototrophic.csv`